sfl0r3nz05/Medium/Roaming Agreement drafting process/Blockchain-based digitization of the roaming agreement drafting process.md

 <img src="https://github.com/sfl0r3nz05/Medium/blob/main/Roaming%20Agreement%20drafting%20process/images/roaming_agreement.png">

 The **Roaming Agreement** addresses the technical and commercial components required to enable the service.
 During the drafting stage of the roaming agreement the parties, i.e., the MNOs, go through a negotiation process and exactly in this process the need for digitalization has been found using the transparency promoted by blockchain technology as the basis of the interactions between the MNOs.

 ### Roaming Agreement drafting based on GSMA templates
 In order to standardize the legal commercial aspects of roaming negotiated between roaming partners for the billing of the services obtained, the GSM Association broadly outlines the content of such roaming agreements in standardized form for its members.

 The next Table summarizes the standard templates for International Roaming Agreement, as well as the standard templates commonly used.
 The order commonly followed when creating the roaming agreement is the one established in the Table, where it is common to start with a base framework (AA.12), from which it is added the set of common annexes (AA.13).
 From this point, individual annexes and addendums are included depending on the operating characteristics of the agreement.
 It should be noted that although 99% of mobile network operators (MNOs) manage their roaming agreements based on the above-mentioned template sequence, there is no limit to the number of documents to be included.
-•	**AA.12** constitutes a standard GSMA or Permanent Reference Document.
-•	**AA.13** contains the common annexes with operational information (e.g., information on tap file, billing data, settlement procedure, customer care, fraud, etc.).
-•	**AA.14** involves the individual annexes containing information about the operator (e.g., contact details of the roaming team, fraud team, IREG team, TADIG team, etc.).
-•	**AA.19** constitutes an addendum to the international roaming agreement in order to determine specific properties such as charging, billing, and accounting for a specific scenario like the SMS interworking.

 Standard Templates for International Roaming Agreement	Common use AA.12: International Roaming Agreement (Base Legal Framework)	X